HaloZero/FEWD_Curriculum_24/Week_05_JS_ComputerScience/10_functions/README.md

 ####Revising jQuery
 _Time : 30min_

 *	Now that students know more about functions, you can have a more detailed conversation/explanation about jQuery and how it works.
 In addition you can better explain how to read the jQuery docs.
-In this section explain document.ready function, and how to use it.
+This section is a good opportunity to describe document.ready() function, and how to use it.

 *	This section is open to instructors.
 This is an opportunity to show students other jQuery functions and events.

 ####Weather Application - Part 2